Routing

 network: "tcp" | "udp" | "tcp,udp"

-This can be "tcp", "udp", or "tcp,udp".
-This rule will take effect when the connection method is the specified one.
+Optional values are "tcp", "udp", or "tcp,udp".
+The rule takes effect when the connection method matches.

 sourceIP: [string]

-An array where each item represents an IP range in the format of IP, CIDR, GeoIP, or loading IP from a file.
-This rule will take effect when the source IP matches any of the IP ranges in the array.
+An array, where each item represents an IP range.
+Forms include IP, CIDR, GeoIP, and loading IPs from a file.
+The rule takes effect when an item matches the source IP.

 localIP: [string]